LuongXuanTrungDung/qualita-desktop/README.md

-# qualita-desktop
+# qualita-plugin
-A task management system for your desktop
+A task management plugin for your browser